Fidelity (FIS) Likely to Sell Its Capital-Markets Business

 Moreover, the segment’s adjusted EBITDA margin rose primarily on higher-margin revenue mix and continued cost management by Fidelity.
 Thus, sale of the segment might induce a loss of revenues and unfavorably impact Fidelity’s financials in the near term.

-Shares of Fidelity have lost 28.8% over the past six months compared with the 26.8% fall recorded by its industry.
+Shares of Fidelity have lost 26.3% over the past six months compared with the 24.2% fall of its industry.

 Image Source: Zacks Investment Research